 Myelodysplastic syndrome (MDS) is the name of a group of conditions that occur when the blood-forming cells in the bone marrow are damaged.
 This damage leads to low numbers of one or more type of blood cells.
 In MDS, the cells in the bone marrow have problems making blood cells.
 Many of the blood cells that are formed by the bone marrow cells are defective.
 The body destroys these abnormal blood cells, leaving the patient without enough normal blood cells and low blood counts.

-Myelodysplastic Syndrome (and other pre-leukemia diseases) Resources
+Myelodysplastic Syndrome Resources

 The Leukemia & Lymphoma Society